shashank92/izitest/README.md

 * `formatName()` is used by `<MemorialTable>` to decide how the name objects should be converted to strings for rendering.
 Usually the names follow a `${first} ${middle} ${last}` format, but if `state.sortOrder` is `LAST_NAME`, then the names will be formatted according to `${last}, ${first} ${middle}`.

 NOTE: There's some normalization done here with the name objects.
 There are several data entries with first, middle, or last names that are either missing or null.
 In all these cases, an empty string is used as a placeholder.

+### containers

+This module exports container components that wrap the presentational components.
+There's no need to change the name for the exports since they only get imported in `App.js` anyways.

+The container components are created easily with the help of [connect()](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options).
+All that needs to be specified is how the state and dispatch functions get passed down as props to the lower level presentational components.

+## Additional Notes

+Not all of the memorial data returned from the endpoint has valid names for this project.
+Two memorial data objects are missing names.
+Three of the remaining data entries have missing last names.
+In all of these edge cases, the missing names have been replaced with the empty string.

 ## Thanks
 Thanks to [IZI Mobile](http://izimobile.com/) for the project and usage of the endpoint.